-- (b) (i) FIRST SABBATICALS: For all employees who are taking their first sabbatical leave (i.e., first sabbatical leave from York or elsewhere), sabbatical salary shall be as follows: - (A) where the employee's salary in the year prior to the sabbatical year is at or below the average bargaining unit salary in that year, the sabbatical salary shall be at 100% of academic base salary; - (B) where the employee's academic base salary in the year prior to the sabbatical year is above the average bargaining unit salary in that year, the sabbatical salary shall be the greater of: - the rate of the average bargaining unit salary during the year before sabbatical year increased by the application of any general increments for the sabbatical year; - (2) 82.5% of the employee's salary. - (C) The sabbatical salary level established in (A) or (B) (above) shall be reduced by the amount of any external leave salary support. - (ii) SECOND AND SUBSEQUENT SABBATICALS: For second and subsequent sabbaticals, sabbatical salary support for twelve (12) month leaves shall be 82.5% of academic base salary, on condition that the sum of:
+- (b) (i) FIRST SABBATICALS: For all employees who are taking their first sabbatical leave (i.e., first sabbatical leave from York or elsewhere), sabbatical salary shall be as follows: - (A) where the employee's salary in the year prior to the sabbatical year is at or below the average bargaining unit salary in that year, the sabbatical salary shall be at 100% of academic base salary; - (B) where the employee's academic base salary in the year prior to the sabbatical year is above the average bargaining unit salary in that year, the sabbatical salary shall be the greater of: - (I) the rate of the average bargaining unit salary during the year before sabbatical year increased by the application of any general increments for the sabbatical year; - (2) 85% of the employee's salary. - (C) The sabbatical salary level established in (A) or (B) (above) shall be reduced by the amount of any external leave salary support.

+second and subsequent sabbaticals: For second and subsequent sabbaticals, sabbatical salary support for twelve (12) month leaves shall be 85% of academic base salary, on condition that the sum of:

-Basic 82.5% sabbatical support
+Basic 85% sabbatical support